chaoflow/chaoflow.testing.ipython/src/chaoflow/testing/ipython/README.txt

 Introduction
 ============

-An interactive ipython shell to be used in your doctest.
-Very similar to and based on interlude.
+An interactive ipython shell to be used in your doctest, very similar to and based on interlude.